pytest-dev/pytest-rerunfailures/README.rst

   $ pytest --reruns 5

-To add a delay time between re-runs use the ``--reruns-delay`` command line option with amount of seconds that you would like wait before the next test re-run is lunched:
+To add a delay time between re-runs use the ``--reruns-delay`` command line option with the amount of seconds that you would like wait before the next test re-run is launched:

 .. code-block:: bash